skelouse/capstone-stock-analysis/README.md

 ©2020 Verizon Media.

 ## AAPL differencing of features compared to price
 > Here we differenced each feature so that the 2nd day is now (1st day) subtracted from (2nd day) and so on.
-We than plot that on the same scale as price to see if there are any indicators of price jumps, and to check the vitality of our data.
+We then plot that on the same scale as price to see if there are any indicators of price jumps, and to check the vitality of our data.

 ![aapl_differenced](./img/aapl_differ.jpg)